 First, receive a medical marijuana doctor evaluation by a state certified physician.
-We recommend making an appointment with a doctor at Pied Pfeifer Compassionate Care Clinic located at 2500 Packard St. #102, Ann Arbor, MI.
-Visit their website at http://mmmpdoctor.com, or call them at 734-929-4230.
+We recommend making an appointment with a doctor at Intesssa Certification Center located at 2500 Packard St. #107, Ann Arbor, MI.
+Visit their website or call them at (517) 881-6905 to make an appointment.
 They will be happy to answer any questions regarding your visit with the doctor.

-Double check all of your forms to be certain they were filled out legibly and correctly before sending it to the state.
+If you are sending in your paper application, double check all of your forms to be certain they were filled out legibly and correctly before putting it in the mailbox.
 Use a check or money order to pay the patient and/or caregiver fee.
 Send your application and your check together through certified mail to ensure it reaches the state.
-If your application is approved, you will receive your medical marijuana card after a 21-day waiting period.
+If your application is approved, you will receive your medical marijuana card shortly after.

 Waiting for Your Medical Marijuana Card